 Best Practice in Research – ConPhyMP

-What it’s the Best Practice initiative?
+What is the Best Practice initiative?

 Medicinal plant extracts [phyto-pharmaceuticals] are different from their pharmaceutical counterparts in that they are complex mixtures, where the identities and quantities of the active ingredients/marker compounds cannot be fully known.
 The compositions could also vary depending on the preparation methods and source material used.
 This creates a unique set of challenges for researchers (1) and impacts on the interpretation of pharmacological, toxicological and clinical studies using plant (or fungal) extracts.